la-haute-societe/craft-google-tag-manager/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Google Tag Manager.

-## Google Tag Manager Overview

-This plugin allows you to configure the "ContainerID" from the control panel and inject the GTM tags into the template.

 ## Configuring Google Tag Manager